-To begin an analysis of your computer's current performance, click "Performance Monitor" under "Monitoring Tools" on the program's main panel, as indicated below.
+To begin an analysis of your computer's current performance, click or tap on Performance Monitor under Monitoring Tools on the program's main panel, as indicated below.

-If you want to see how your computer performs while using a certain set of programs, make sure to open them now, so the graphs will take note of their impact on your system's resources.
-By default, this graph measures Processor time, which is the amount of time that the processor is busy working on running active programs (shown in percentages).
+By default, the graph shown by Performance Monitor measures Processor time, which is the amount of time that the processor is busy working on running active programs (shown in percentages).
 This gives you a basic measure of how hard your processor is working.

 This picture shows the data in Histogram format.